 Students must leave residence halls during term breaks unless express permission in granted in writing.
-If it is necessary for you to stay in your residence during a term break or vacation, for security purposes you must register in the Student Services office.
+If it is necessary for you to stay in campus housing during a term break, for security purposes you must complete a Term Break Application.
+The Term Break Application form will be emailed to residential students from the Department of Student Housing and Residential Life.
+It is also found on the Residence Life Blackboard Page under Quick Links.
+The Director of Student Housing and Residential Life will review all applications submitted by the deadline (Friday of Week 9).
+The Department of Student Housing reserves the right to consolidate approved students to one building for safety and security purposes.
+It is understood that food service is not guaranteed during the term break.
 Guests are not permitted in residence halls during term breaks because health inspections and any necessary cleaning or repairs are done during these periods.
 If a student is found unregistered they will need to leave for the remainder of the term break.